damanpreetsd/miniproject/README.md

 # miniproject
-We are going to make a mini project that is a game, Objective is to create a game that will be controlled by user.
+We are going to make a game using Arduino, Adafruit oled screen and other basic electronics components.
-In this game, there will be three things revolving over the oled screen i.e. main character, enemies and friends.
+In this game user will be able to control the character with the buttons.
+Using those buttons character will move left and right and character will save the friend(smilies) by catching them and user has to avoid catching enenies(dragon).

-The enemies and friends will come towards the user character, from which user has to kill the enemies, if user killed his friend by mistake the game will over.
-If user kill enemy then it will increase the user scores.
+The enemies and friends will come towards the user character, from which user has to save only smilies, if user catched enemy by mistake the game will over.
+If user catch smily then it will increase the user scores.
 User scores will be shown and will continously updates on the top right corner of the Adafruit oled screen.

 #Components required for this project:

     • Arduino Leonardo